Technical trends

 Hardware

 Nobody really makes the perfect computer case.
 However, Compucase has made some real effort with their 6919 series, which unfortunately isn't available anymore.
 With the 6919, putting pieces in and taking them out is quite effortless and simple.
 Anything can be changed without hurting your fingers or brains.
 No wonder we've stocked a dozen or so of these cases into a well guarded location.
-Chieftec's Bravo series big tower is a nice one too, for someone who wants to shove a lot of hard drives into one case.
-Right now we're testing out cases from Nexus and can recommend their EDGE model.
+For rack use, we're going for the horrendously ugly UNC-410F-B. It's big, a bit expensive, looks like the 80's, but it's roomy, well cooled and easy to maintain.

 A case needs a good PSU.
 We've found extremely fine products from Corsair's HX series.
 They're quiet, reliable, very powerful, providing amazing efficiency ratings, with the only downside of being a bit on the expensive side.
-A nice find was the Nexus Value 430, which is quiet, efficient and cheap enough to provide a very high value for money.
-Nexus RX models can also be recommended.
+We had a few Super Flower models, but their availability just sucks nowadays.
+Right now we're using FSP Aurum models alongside with Corsairs.

 A good way to ease maintenance is with hot swap trays.
 We've used some from Icydock and from Chieftec.
 Nothing odd in either ones, they do the job.